LingAdeu/Sales-Inventory-Management-App/readme.md

 ![Flaticon-Inventory-Management](NewHeader.png)

 ## About
 SmartPi is a simple sales inventory management app developed for AppleHome, a fictional store inspired by a real small and medium enterprise (SME) business in Bantul, the Special Region of Yogyakarta.
-Because this inventory management was designed to access and update the sales inventory, not everyone should be able to operate the application (find the dummy credentials below).
+Because this inventory management was designed to be accessed by authorized staff only, people without credentials should not be able to operate the app for security reasons.

 ## Credentials